JayBazuzi/SimpleVersioning/README.md

 SimVer is [SemVer](http://semver.org) with these modifications:

-1. A normal version number MUST take the form X.Y.
-X is the major version and Y is the minor version.
+1. A normal version number MUST take the form `X.Y`. `X` is the major version and `Y` is the minor version.
 1. Minor version MUST be incremented for any release which maintains backwards compatibility to the public API.
 1. Major version MUST be incremented if any backwards incompatible changes are introduced to the public API.
-1. When compatibilty with SemVer tooling is required, it is acceptable to add a '.0' patch version, e.g. 2.1.0, but normally that should be avoided.
+1. When compatibilty with SemVer tooling is required, it is acceptable to add a '`.0`' patch version, e.g. `2.1.0`, but normally that should be avoided.

 ## Context

-SimVer works best when bugs are relatively rare, when you release quickly/easily/safely, and when you don't maintain many released branches.
+SimVer works best when bugs are very rare, when you release quickly/easily/safely, and when you don't maintain released branches.

 ## FAQ